Izzy1647/teamcolor/README.md

 CBA team logos are from the [official website of Chinese Basketball Association](https://www.cbaleague.com/data/#/teams).

 CSL team logos are from [wikipedia pages](https://en.wikipedia.org/wiki/Chinese_Super_League).

+LPL team logos are from the [official website by Tencent](https://lpl.qq.com/es/team.shtml)

 Colors are _not_ official so far.